What is the average cost of camping?

 If you drive a motorhome and tow an extra vehicle, they usually don’t add an extra vehicle fee.
 However, if you drive your motorhome separately than your extra vehicle like we do with our Class C, then you may have to pay an extra fee.

 Campsites are not always priced per person BUT there is almost always a limit to the number of persons included in the fee.
 It’s fine to have more but it would also mean having to pay extra person fees.

 Most campsites include up to 2 people, while there are many that include up to 6 people in the baseline rate.

 With campground membership, some of these fees can be minimized if you’re camping in a national park campground.

 Average Cost – RV Resort

 Not to be confused with RV campgrounds, RV Resorts are fancy establishments in great locations.
-This is why staying in an RV Resort is more expensive than average.
+This is why staying in an RV Resort is more expensive than the average campground rates.